-ML Accommodation Content Area(s) Notes Presentation Auditory Presentation - Translated Math Science Auditory presentation scripts are translated locally.
+ML Accommodation Content Area(s) Notes Presentation Auditory Presentation - Translated Math Science Social Studies Auditory presentation scripts are translated locally.
 Translation is only allowed for languages other than English or Spanish.
-Materials: CBT - Auditory Presentation: Oral Script for Translation CBT PBT - Auditory Presentation: Oral Script for Translation PBT Spanish Form CSLA in place of ELA Math Science CSLA is paper-based.
-Math and science materials: CBT - Spanish or Spanish with Text-to-Speech PBT - Spanish Paper Test Translated General Administration (SAY) Directions All Only the general administration (SAY) directions that appear in the TAM may be translated.
-Spanish SAY directions - http://coassessments.com > Manuals Languages other than English or Spanish - local translation required Word-to-Word Dictionary All Provided locally - may not contain definitions Response Response in Language other than English or Spanish Math Science Student written response - requires local translation and transcription Student spoken response (scribe) - must have IEP/504 and ML plan - requires local scribing, translation, and transcription Scribe - English ELA Math Science As English is not the native language, the scribe accommodation may be appropriate based on ML plan documentation.
+Materials: CBT - Auditory Presentation: Oral Script for Translation CBT PBT - Auditory Presentation: Oral Script for Translation PBT Spanish Form CSLA in place of ELA Math Science Social Studies CSLA is paper-based.
+Math, science, and social studies materials: CBT - Spanish or Spanish with Text-to-Speech PBT - Spanish Paper Test Translated General Administration (SAY) Directions All Only the general administration (SAY) directions that appear in the TAM may be translated.
+Spanish SAY directions - CBT and PBT Languages other than English or Spanish - local translation required Word-to-Word Dictionary All Provided locally - may not contain definitions Timing Response in Language other than English or Spanish Math Science Social Studies Student written response - requires local translation and transcription Student spoken response (scribe) - must have IEP/504 and ML plan - requires local scribing, translation, and transcription Scribe - English ELA Math Science Social Studies As English is not the native language, the scribe accommodation may be appropriate based on ML plan documentation.
 For ELA, constructed response scribing requires a CDE-approved UAR based on IEP/504 (refer to 6.1.4 Unique Accommodations).
-Speech-to-Text - English ELA Math Science As English is not the native language, the speech-to-text accommodation may be appropriate based on ML plan documentation.
-Spanish Response CSLA in place of ELA Math Science Student written response - CSLA form - Spanish response required Student written response - English forms (excluding ELA) - do not translate and transcribe Spanish responses Student spoken response (scribe) - must have IEP/504 and ML plan Word Prediction ELA Math Science Provided locally - Students use commercially published word prediction software on assistive technology devices to answer constructed response items.
+Speech-to-Text - English ELA Math Science Social Studies As English is not the native language, the speech-to-text accommodation may be appropriate based on ML plan documentation.
+Spanish Response CSLA in place of ELA Math Science Social Studies Student written response - CSLA form - Spanish response required Student written response - English forms (excluding ELA) - do not translate and transcribe Spanish responses Student spoken response (scribe) - must have IEP/504 and ML plan Word Prediction ELA Math Science Social Studies • Provided locally - Students use commercially published word prediction software on assistive technology devices to answer constructed response items.
 (May not connect to the Internet.)
-Timing Time and a Half Math ELA or CSLA Science Spanish forms - must have IEP/504 English forms - ML plan qualifies student for accommodation Tim Stop the Clock Breaks Math ELA or CLSA Science Spanish forms - must have an IEP/504 English forms - ML plan qualifies student for accommodation
+Time and a Half Math ELA or CSLA Science Social Studies Spanish forms - must have IEP/504 English forms - ML plan qualifies student for accommodation Stop the Clock Breaks Math ELA or CSLA Science Social Studies Spanish forms - must have an IEP/504 English forms - ML plan qualifies student for accommodation

-^{}For ELA/CSLA, assignment and delivery of this accommodation requires an approved UAR.
+\For ELA/CSLA, assignment and delivery of this accommodation requires an approved UAR.
 See 6.1.4 Unique Accommodations for information.

-^{}Given the complexity of translating and transcribing student responses into the online form of the assessment, the paper-based form is recommended.
+\\Given the complexity of translating and transcribing student responses into the online form of the assessment, the paper-based form is recommended.

-Auditory Presentation for Math and Science - Translated
+Auditory Presentation for Math, Science, and Social Studies - Translated

-The following information applies to math and science assessments.
+The following information applies to math, science, and social studies assessments.
 This accommodation is available to students with a primary or home language other than English or Spanish in an English language development program for five years or less.
-Students should have received content-based instruction (math or science) in their native language within nine months of CMAS testing.
+Students should have received content-based instruction (math or science) in their native language within the school year.